pfelipm/progress-bar-sparkline/README.md

 *   **PB (ES6 class).gs**: Implemented using a ES6 class.
 I've not managed to get any JSDoc-style help at all.
 In this case the class needs to be explicitly exported for it to be used as a library like this:

 ```
-// This declaration makes class ProgressBarClassExt methods available when using as a library (thanks to @stevenbazyl for the tip)
+// This makes class ProgressBarClassExt methods available when using as a library (thanks to @stevenbazyl for the tip)
 var ProgressBarES6Ext = ProgressBarES6;
 ```